2017 Tax Breaks for Families with College Students

 Maximizing your Savings

 If you don’t qualify for breaks for your child’s higher education expenses because your income is too high, your child might.
 Many additional rules and limits apply to the credits and deduction, however.
-To learn which breaks your family might be eligible for on your 2017 tax returns — and which will provide the greatest tax savings — I can be reached at meagan@BerdonLLP.com or contact to your Berdon advisor.
+To learn which breaks your family might be eligible for on your 2017 tax returns — and which will provide the greatest tax savings — You can reach me at firstname.lastname@example.org or contact your Berdon advisor.